 Never has there been a more urgent time to ensure that aid workers responding to food crises, natural emergencies or conflict have the essential skills they need.

-RedR UK’s East African Hub opened in Kenya in October 2011, focusing on training and capacity building, strengthening the resilience of humanitarian actors in Kenya and East Africa to best meet the needs of the affected populations they work for.
+RedR UK’s East African Hub opened in Kenya in October 2011.It was ideally positioned to support RedR’s South Sudan and Sudan offices.
+But over time it began to provide training and capacity building for humanitarian actors in Kenya and the East Africa region to meet the needs of the populations they work with.

 Some of our current activities

 RedR Sub Saharan Regional Office is currently implementing the following programmes:-